-I was sent home, only to be sent back to hospital again by my doctor who had to telephone the orthopaedic on call who finally relented and agreed to see me.
+I was sent home, only to be sent back to hospital again by my doctor who had to telephone the orthopaedic on call.
+He finally relented and agreed to see me.

-I left hospital doubly incontinent, with a weaker left leg, complete saddle numbness, a weak sphincter, sexual dysfunction, constant nerve pain and the feeling of a giant telegraph pole rammed up my backside!
+I left hospital doubly incontinent, with a weaker left leg, with complete saddle numbness, a weak sphincter, sexual dysfunction, constant nerve pain and the feeling of a giant telegraph pole rammed up my backside!

-My own experience taught me how little is really known about Cauda Equina Syndrome.
+My experience has taught me how little is really known about Cauda Equina Syndrome.
 Nobody has ever heard of it unless they or a friend has been affected, and few medical professionals really know all the facts, including being aware of the important red flags.

-For me the most important message is that once people are aware of the red flag symptoms including patients and healthcare professionals, then permanent neurological injury can be avoided.
+For me, the most important message is that once people are aware of the red flag symptoms including patients and healthcare professionals, then permanent neurological injury can be avoided.
 Ignorance, apathy or financing is not an excuse for lifelong disability.

-I also discovered that once you have your back operation then you are very often discharged and left to fend for yourself.
+I also discovered that once you have your back operation you are very often discharged and left to fend for yourself.
 I struggled to get myself referred to a gynaecologist, urologist, sexual counsellor, physiotherapist, incontinence service and such like.
 Nobody really knew what to do with me.

 This made the journey so much harder than it should have been.
 I scoured the internet for information, only really understanding half of what I read.
 The greatest help came from the facebook groups where finally people ‘got me’ and knew exactly how I felt.

-There are dedicated professionals who have helped me to where I am today, the doctors and nurses are great when you can get to them and the medical professionals really try their best to help.
+There are dedicated professionals who have helped me to where I am today.
+The doctors and nurses are great when you can get to them and the medical professionals really try their best to help.
 Unless you are one of the lucky few and are sent to a spinal unit, there seems to be no clear pathway to care and support for the majority of CES patients.
 Hopefully we can change this.

-Personally I now appreciate the extra time I have at home with my family, I am no longer driven by the pound note and see life from a different and much better perspective.
+Personally, I now appreciate the extra time I have at home with my family.
+I am no longer driven by the pound note and see life from a different and much better perspective.
 I understand how important people and happiness are.
 I want to change this negative experience in my life to a big positive for everybody affected by CES.
-I have so much time on my hands now to do this but never enough when it comes to telling people about Cauda Equina Syndrome!Follow us on social media:
+I have so much time on my hands now to do this, but never enough when it comes to telling people about Cauda Equina Syndrome!Follow us on social media: